-The CogWatch system will provide guidance and error correction multimodal cues allowing AADS patients to complete ADL tasks successfully.
-CogWatch will be personalised and highly customisable to suit the rehabilitation needs of individual patients.
-In addition, since it will be based on sensorised everyday objects it can be adapted and installed in different settings depending on the rehabilitation programme of each patient.
+The CogWatch system aims to provide guidance and error correction multimodal cues allowing AADS patients to complete ADL tasks successfully.
+CogWatch can be personalised and highly customisable to suit the rehabilitation needs of individual patients.
+In addition, since it is based on sensorised everyday objects, it can be adapted and installed in different settings depending on the rehabilitation programme of each patient.
 For example, it can be installed at the hospital so that continuous and persistent rehabilitation can start as soon as possible after the stroke incident and the diagnosis in order to maximise recovery.
-At the hospital, patients will familiarise themselves with the CogWatch system while healthcare professionals will identify which components the system should include for home installation in order to continue the personalised rehabilitation plan.
+At the hospital, patients can familiarise themselves with the CogWatch system while healthcare professionals identify a training programme suitable for home installation in order to continue the personalised rehabilitation plan.